 Those who are obese face the risk of cancers, including;

 - kidney cancer

 - Ovary cancer

-Thes forms of cancer can all be avoided through proper diet, exercise, and lifestyle habits.
+These forms of cancer can all be avoided through proper diet, exercise, and lifestyle habits.

 When carrying excess weight, it is possible that pain in the knee, hip, or back can occur due to osteoarthritis.
-Osteoarthritis is caused by the cartilage, which cushions the joints, is worn down.
+Osteoarthritis is caused by the cartilage, which cushions the joints, being worn down.
 Some long-term complications include:

 - Bowed-legged stance due to loss of cartilage